 Litter is unsightly and potentially dangerous and discarded food waste can attract rats and other pests.
 It is an offence to drop litter and offenders can be issued with a Fixed Penalty Notice.

 If you find litter on the street, especially dangerous litter, such as broken glass, or see a person littering, please report it online.

 Litter bins in Basingstoke Town Centre are emptied daily.

 If you find a person sleeping rough, please contact Streetlink online to provide them with support.
 Please note that you will need to register on the Streetlink website first.
-If you are unable to contact Streetlink this way, please call its 24 hours a day/seven days a week hotline on 0300 500 0914.

 If you would like to provide further help to those sleeping rough, please visit the council’s Real Change Not Loose Change webpage.